jlyst/101/docs/programmingDemo.md

 ##### Result
 > Jill is 28 years old.

-### 3. Use a conditional statements to make a natural explanations of student status and driving status.
+### 3. Use conditional statements to make a natural explanations of student status and driving status.

 ```js
 var name = "Jill";